 Part of the schtick was a muscle-bound animal rights activist, who was chastised by the talking animals… You probably have to watch it… “Alright Ray Mears Extreme Survival!”
 So originally the blog was called Ray Mears Extreme Housewifery.
 Then I dropped the Ray Mears, because I realised I wasn’t really sure whether it was ecumenically permissible to take the name of Mr Mears in vain.
 Then I stuck my own name on the front instead, because for better or for worse, that’s what I got called.
 And the rest is history, present and undoubtedly future as well.

 It doesn’t really make any sense, or mean anything.
 But it worked well when I broke the Guinness World Record for the Biggest Toast Mosaic.

-And now, to celebrate its 10th birthday, I have finally bought the blog its own domain.
+In 2018 to celebrate its 10th birthday, I finally bought the blog its own domain.
 Probably should have done that straight away, my domain authority would be through the roof.
 But who cares?